Skip to content

 Custom Authentication

-From version 8.0.0, the CAP Dashboard leverages ASP.NET Core authentication mechanisms allowing extensibility through custom authorization policies and ASP.NET Core authentication and authorization middlewares to authorize Dashboard access.
-For more details of ASP.NET Core authentication internals, check the official docs.
+From version 8.0.0, the CAP Dashboard leverages ASP.NET Core authentication mechanisms, allowing extensibility through custom authorization policies and ASP.NET Core authentication and authorization middlewares.
+For more details on ASP.NET Core authentication, see the official documentation.

-You can view the examples below in the sample project Sample.Dashboard.Auth.
+You can view the examples below in the Sample.Dashboard.Auth sample project.

 Example: Anonymous Access